 The reports posted on this website are updated as new data becomes available.
-Ballot Counting is performed at the County Courthouse in Montrose, PA in the Main Courtroom.
+Ballot Counting is performed at the County Office Building in Montrose, PA.
 The first ballot box arrives around 8:30PM Election Night, and ballot counting starts soon after.
 Counting continues until the last ballot box is counted, usually around 11PM.

 Ballots are counted a district at a time.
-When counting for a district is complete, the total count is saved and a district detail report is printed in four parts.
-Two copies are handed to the District Officials after a verbal verification of the district vote count is performed.
-The other two copies of the district report are delivered to the Election Office on the main floor of the Courthouse.
-There, a large wallboard is updated with the latest information and a copy is retained by the Election Office for the Election Return Board.
-After counting a few Districts a save of the count status is copied to a disk and transferred to the website.
+When counting for a district is complete, the total count is saved and a district detail report is printed and handed to District Officials after a verbal verification of the district vote count is performed.
+At the same time, a large display is updated with the latest information and a copy is retained by the Election Office for the Election Return Board.
+After counting a few Districts a save of the count status is copied to a removable media and transferred to the website.
 The updates are not continuous because PA law prohibits any external communications connections to the vote counting equipment at any time.